Shreya212226/Modern-Duplex-Residence-3D-Visualization-/README.md

 ## Files Included
 - `.rvt` – Revit project file (full BIM model)
-- `.fbx` / `.obj` – for rendering or importing into visualization tools
+- `.fbx` – for rendering or importing into visualization tools

 ## Learning Outcomes
 **This project is ideal for:**